- Books, Literature, and Writing»

-HUNDING'S SAGA: INTRODUCTION - Set course with Hunding from Jorvik for the East
+HUNDING'S SAGA: INTRODUCTION - Set Course From Jorvik With Hunding For The East

-Sail the Eastern Sea, row the river courses through the east to the Black Sea and Miklagard
+Make sail for the Eastern Sea - Baltic - and row the river courses to the Black Sea and Miklagard

 Ribe, an early trading port of the west coast of Jylland (Jutland) was Hunding's first port of call after leaving the shelter of the elderly couple who took him